Background

 • Remote reset capablity

-• External LCD display to provide status information
+• Optional external LCD display to provide status information

 • WEB configurabile settings